psxdev/KallistiOS/utils/dc-chain/README.md

   - **[MinGW/MSYS](doc/mingw/mingw.md)**
   - **[MinGW-w64/MSYS2](doc/mingw/mingw-w64.md)**

+Typically, Linux is the primary environment for KallistiOS development, but we intend to support all of the above platforms, so if the KallistiOS Toolchain Builder is having issues on your platform of choice, please feel free to open an issue and let us know!

-### `dc-chain` utility installation
+### KallistiOS Toolchain Builder installation
-`dc-chain` is packaged with KallistiOS, where it can be found within the `$KOS_BASE/utils/dc-chain` directory.
+KallistiOS Toolchain Builder is packaged with KallistiOS, where it can be found within the `$KOS_BASE/utils/dc-chain` directory.
 As building this toolchain is a prerequisite to building KallistiOS, KallistiOS does not yet need to be configured to proceed to building the toolchain.

 ### Prerequisites installation

 You'll need to have a host toolchain for your computer installed (i.e. the regular `gcc` and related tools) in order to build the cross compiler.
-The `dc-chain` scripts are intended to be used with a `bash` shell; other shells *may* work, but are not guaranteed to function properly.
+KallistiOS Toolchain Builder scripts are intended to be used with a `bash` shell; other shells *may* work, but are not guaranteed to function properly.

 Several dependencies such as `wget`, `gettext`, `texinfo`, `gmp`, `mpfr`, `libmpc`, etc. are required to build the toolchain.
 Check the platform-specific